Why digital transformation fails is a common question… but it really shouldn’t be.

 Digital transformation and Industry 4.0 have brought the manufacturing industry into a new era where businesses intelligently connect and automate their systems.
 It has allowed companies to move away from manual processes and acquire powerful data and knowledge.
 In the modern era, digital transformation is essential for business growth.

 Sadly, some manufacturers fail to experience the full benefits of digital transformation for these reasons.
 Ultimately their efforts fall short.
 So then, the questions must be asked: how do we avoid the common mistakes that plague the industry?

 When embarking on a digital transformation journey, there are 5 common pitfalls that you need to avoid.
 These pitfalls complicate your operation and ultimately contribute to an ineffective digital transformation.

-But the good news is that these problems can be solved with a little bit of knowledge and preparation.
+But the good news is that these problems can be solved or completely avoided with a little bit of knowledge and preparation.
 Let’s discuss the 5 reasons why digital transformation fails and how to overcome them with accurate planning, safe practices, and powerful tools.

 With the amazing results and connectivity achieved by Industry 4.0, it may be tempting to dive headfirst into the digital transformation pool.
 But pushing to transform your business in one fell swoop can lead to severe resistance from people and areas not ready for a complete transformation.

 It is better to start with specific areas that will benefit most from a digital mode of operations.
 This can be accomplished through several methods:

 Just as Industry 4.0 is a constantly evolving mechanism, so too is your digital transformation process.
 Take the time and learn as you go.
 You and your team will discover more as you progress through the process and analyze your data.
 You will realize which components truly help your company and how to implement effective and long-lasting improvements.
 As these areas experience success, you’ll be better equipped to push this technology forward.
 Taking a slower and incremental approach will help you gain support from workers as well as your superiors.